-In addition to the traditional candle-light vigil, Irwin Nack, Associate Professor of History at William Paterson University (retired) and past president of the American Federation of Teachers' (AFT) Local Union 1796, AFL-CIO, will offer a presentation and lead a discussion, "Ireland's Struggle for Freedom."
+In addition to the traditional candle-light vigil, Irwin Nack, Associate Professor of History at William Paterson University (retired) and past president of the American Federation of Teachers' (AFT) Local Union 1796, AFL-CIO, will offer a presentation and lead a discussion, "Rome's Museum of the Risorgimento: The Struggle for Italy's Independence & Unification."

 The first Workers' Memorial Day was observed in 1989.
 April 28th was chosen because it is the anniversary of the formation of the Occupational Safety and Health Administration and the day of a similar remembrance in Canada.
 Every year, people in hundreds of communities and at worksites commemorate Workers' Memorial Day as an International Day of Mourning.